GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Low-level programming is good for the programmer’s soul.
+Making things easy is hard.

-~ John Carmack
+~ Ted Nelson
 <pre>

 </pre>